Lake-Tuggeranong-College/Holocron/WebDev/softwareDevFundamentals/PHP/Course Introduction.md

 # Website Development Overview

 Front-end website development refers to the client-side of web development, which deals with the design and user experience of a website.
-This includes technologies such as HTML, CSS, and JavaScript, which are used to build the layout, look and feel, and interactivity of a website.
+This includes technologies such as [[HTML]], [[CSS]], and JavaScript, which are used to build the layout, look and feel, and interactivity of a website.

 Back-end website development, on the other hand, deals with the server-side of web development, which is responsible for the functionality of a website.
 This includes technologies such as PHP, Ruby, Python, and JavaScript, as well as databases like MySQL and MongoDB.
 Back-end developers are responsible for building and maintaining the code that runs on the server and powers the functionality of a website, such as data storage, processing, and retrieval.